AtB-AS/webshop/README.md

 -   `proxy` (optional): This can be set to configure Webpack's proxy system.
 Only relevant when running the development server.

 ## Organization support

 This webshop is currently being customized for usage in the OOS collaboration featuring Entur, AtB, Nordland County Council (NFK / Reis), Møre og Romsdal County Council (FRAM), and Agder Kollektivtrafikk (AKT).
 This means that the app needs a bit of configuration to work in a organization context outside of AtB.

 Currently the app does not support dynamic text for each organization.
 This means that all text throughout the app has to be manually changed to match the requirements of an organization.
 Currently, this has been handled for NFK by creating a separate branch in this Git repository, but a fork should also be possible.
 In a later release, text is planned to be handled by the same functionality that handles languages.

 For development, `webpack.local.config.js` should export `orgId: 'atb' | 'nfk',` to set siteTitle and the options provided in the `orgs/<organization>.json` file.

 Assets such as icons, logos, and illustrations are copied into the static folder of the application when the application in build time.
-For development assets can be copied manually by running `yarn setup <organization>` in the terminal.
-An example is `yarn setup atb`.
+For development assets can be copied manually by running `WEBSHOP_ORG_ID=atb yarn setup` in the terminal.
+This is also triggered on CIs.
-For production the build script in `package.json` should be updated to include the correct environment and organization.
-To ensure that the correct assets are available they should be moved into the `orgs/<organization>` outside `src`.

-Assets should be placed where the build script expects to find them.
+See [`@atb-as/generate-assets`](https://github.com/AtB-AS/design-system/tree/main/packages/assets) in design system for more details.
+Assets will be outputted in `./src/static/assets`.

 A file called `<initials_for_organization>.json` should be placed directly in the `orgs` folder containing basic information such as `"orgId": "atb",` and `"siteTitle": "AtB Nettbutikk"`.
 URLs for assets such as privacy declarations and zone maps should also be included in this file, see `/orgs/atb.json` for necessary fields.

 Below is an example of a file structure containing AtB and NFK.